-Today I am so excited to have Emily, from Morning Motivated Mom, sharing.
+Today I am so excited to have Emily, from Morning Motivated Mom, sharing nine action steps to take when you are tired.
 Ever since I first came across her blog, I felt like we instantly connected.
 She has inspired me in many ways- especially with goals and being intentional with my time.
 Make sure to connect with her more HERE.

 We all have those days.
 When we are tired.
 Weary.
 Stressed.
 Frustrated.
 Struggling with patience.
 I can keep the small every-day stresses in perspective.
 There are so many trials that would be worse: losing a loved one, losing our home, dealing with great sickness.
 I still need to find ways to get out of a down moment or down day.